-If you’re making business videos, you’re likely dealing with real people, not actors.
-As a result, most of your talents will feel uncomfortable or vulnerable on camera.
+If you’re shooting business video, you’re likely dealing with real people, not actors.
+This means they might feel uncomfortable or vulnerable on camera.

 Here at Wistia, we’re all about making businesses more human, so we like to encourage everyone to get in front of the camera at one point or another.
 As a result, we’ve picked up quite a few tricks for directing non-actors.

 Memorizing lines can be difficult and stressful, so make things easier on your teammates by preparing the script.
 Go ahead and break up those paragraphs into 2–3 sentence chunks.
 That way, the talent can memorize and deliver shorter lines.

 Planning to show some B-roll?
 Note where those shots are located, so that your talent knows they won’t be filmed for those lines.
 They can just read right from the script with a smile on their face!

 Knowing what doesn’t need to be memorized will save tons of time and stress.
 Voiceovers tend to be way less nerve-racking than on-camera shots.

 Always have your talent read the script out loud before you even step foot into the studio.
 Encourage them to read the lines just as they would in front of a camera.
 As the director, this is your moment to give honest, helpful feedback.